Lobz/modding-Rimworld-tutorial/lesson7.md

 9. In your terminal, run:

 ```
-compile.bat
+csc -t:library -out:Assemblies/library.dll -r:"../../RimWorldWin64_Data/Managed/Assembly-CSharp.dll" Source/*.cs
 ```

-10. When you press Enter, you should see a message in your terminal, saying you compiled successfully without errors.
-If you do get errors, please let me know so I can make this tutorial error-proof!

-11. Check if your mod folder now has a folder called `Assemblies`, containing the file `HelloWorld.dll`.
+This should have compiled your file into a library, and stored it into a file called `library.dll` inside your `Assemblies` folder.
+The `-t` option tells csc to create a DLL rather than an EXE, the `-out` folder tells it what file to create, and the `-r` option is to add references to the RimWorld DLLs.
+Lastly, `*.cs` mean we will be compiling all C# files in this folder.

+You can learn more about how to use csc from the command-line in [this very helpful tutorial](https://docs.microsoft.com/en-us/previous-versions/ms379563(v=vs.80)).

+10. To avoid having to type this whole command every time, we will store it in batch file (in Windows) or bash file (in Linux/Unix).
+In your mod folder, create a file called `compile.bat` (or `compile.sh` in Linux/Unix) and paste the command inside it.
+Test if it's working by running the file with the command `compile.bat` (or `bash compile.sh` in Linux/Unix).

-12. The compiler probably has created a folder called `obj` inside your `Source` folder.
+12. The compiler probably has created a folder called `obj` inside your mod folder.
 These are temporary files used during compilation.
 You can ignore it or delete it.

 13. Compiled succesfully?
 Time to test!
 Open Rimworld, and activate your mod!